wkhaliddev/socket-python/myproject/README.md

 # python-multiple-images-transfer-using-sockets
-Send multiple images from Client to Server using socket and zipfile modules
+Send single hard coded image from Server to Client using socket and zipfile modules
 ### Usage:
 #### Server
 ```